garrett9/surehouse_client/README.md

 - **401**: A 401 HTTP response, otherwise known as **Unauthorized** indicates that either a JWT was not provided, or the one sent was not valid.
 - **419**: A 419 HTTP response, otherwise know as **Authentication Timeout**, indicates that a JWT was provided, but it has expired.

-A 401 response can also be recieved when a user attempts to send their credentials to the server to get a JWT, and the credentials are incorrect.
+A 401 response can also be received when a user attempts to send their credentials to the server to get a JWT, and the credentials are incorrect.
 In order to authenticate yourself with the SureHouse server, you must run the following commands before making any queries for the data.

 ```C
 SUREHOUSE_CLIENT *client = surehouse_client_init("API DOMAIN", "USERNAME", "PASSWORD");